Tray-based teeth whitening

 - Once-a-day treatments.

-- With each session lasting 2 to 4 hours, or possibly overnight.
+- With each session lasting 2 to 4 hours or else overnight.

 How long will the entire process take?

 The total time frame that will be needed for your treatments will depend on several factors.
 Chief among them are: 1) The concentration of peroxide in the whitener you’re using.
 2) The type of tooth staining that you have.

 An average case might involve teeth that have yellowed or darkened due to their long-term exposure to dark beverages (coffee, colas, wine).

 With these types of cases (when utilizing a 10% carbamide peroxide bleaching gel, with once-daily sessions lasting at least 1 hour), studies have shown (Strassler 2006):